lauralola/PP1/README.md

 white section right side of page ? cause??
 Arrow displaying next to Our Classes- fixed extra > error on html fixed 13.7 What should be form action?? where does this go?
+Fix table responsiveness
+how to compress an image